ewerlopes/connectfour/README.md

   - Sound effects are from GoldenEye 007 (Copyright © 1997 Rareware)
   - [Font](http://www.dafont.com/monofur.font) by Tobias Benjamin Köhler (freeware)

-## Gotchas
+## Gotcha

-  - This is my very first game I ever crafted, and my very first projet using PyGame, so please be indulgent.
+This is my very first game I ever crafted, and my very first projet using PyGame, so please be indulgent.
-  - Executables available for Windows only at this moment.

 ## End words